At a Glance

 Working in our funeral home requires you to have qualities and characteristics that make you perfect for the role.
 If you have compassion, empathy and take pride in your professionalism and the thought of caring for the deceased with care and respect speaks to you, then a fulfilling career in funeral could be right for you.
 This is an extraordinary opportunity for extraordinary people.

-Physical ability to lift and transfer the deceased person in our care is essential in this wide-ranging role.
 You will work closely with your colleagues as a family unit, who flex and support each other in a variety of duties, including the transfer of the deceased within our Society vehicles.
-You will need to hold a full driving licence and be ready to assist with the on-call schedule across varying shifts.
+You will need to hold a full UK Manual driving licence (valid for driving manual and automatic vehicles) and be ready to assist with the on-call schedule across varying shifts.

 We’re looking for people from all walks of life, whether you’ve had your own experiences that lead you to wanting to pursue a role in funeral care, or you have a passion for helping people and wish to make a difference to your community.
 With the right coaching, guidance and ability to learn being provided, a long-term and fulfilling career path in a caring profession is waiting for you.